 • Apply for a temporary D7 Visa in your home country

-• Attend an appointment with SEF (the Portuguese Immigration and Borders Service) to approve your D7 Residence Permit
+• Attend an appointment with AIMA to approve your D7 Residence Permit

 Here's a step-by-step guide to help you apply for a D7 Visa in Portugal:

-Portugal NISSAttend your SEF appointment and submit your biometric data
+2. Attend your AIMA appointment and submit your biometric data

-Once you enter Portugal, you'll need to attend an appointment with the Portuguese immigration authorities (SEF).
+Once you enter Portugal, you'll need to attend an appointment with the Portuguese immigration authorities (AIMA).
+The Portugal D7 visa processing time depends on how busy AIMA is.

 During this appointment, you must provide your biometric data and complete the D7 application process.
 You'll also need to pay the residence permit fee and provide all the correct documents, such as: